 Where did the storytelling part come from?
 Do you have any storytellers in your family?

 We had so much abalone, like hundreds of abalone shells in our backyard in buckets.
-He and his buddies every Friday after work, they would take off and they would get on a dive boat out of Ventura or Oxnard go out for two days.
-And they would come back with, wild tales of adventure and some food to eat.
-So I think I learned storytelling from him.
+He and his buddies every Friday after work would take off and get on a dive boat out of Ventura or Oxnard and go out for two days.
+They would come back with wild tales of adventure and some food to eat.

+I think I learned storytelling from him.
 He always was a good storyteller.
-He would come home and tell some crazy tale of a kid blowing up and the sheriff coming to school and the parents having to get arrested, not always doom and gloom, but he could see the light.
+He would come home and tell some crazy tale of a kid blowing up and the sheriff coming to school and the parents having to get arrested.
+Not always doom and gloom, but he could see the light.
 He understood the highlights of his day.
 He told even a better story of scuba diving, and so did his buddies.

 Tell us about your first Adventure Sports Storytelling and Photography commercial shoot?

 I started to shoot a ton of climbing.
 That was my passion.
-And it’s worth saying that I simultaneously was really trying to just become a better photographer.
+It’s worth saying that I simultaneously was really trying to just become a better photographer.
 So I started this parallel pursuit.
 I started working at the local newspaper taking on assignments for the Antelope Valley Press.
 Then in college, I went to the Modesto Bee and got two internships back-to-back in the summers.
 So I was learning to tell stories, editorial storytelling for the newspaper.

 How did you get involved with Novus Select?

-20 plus years ago, in the early part of my career, I was just a prolific shooter.
+Twenty plus years ago, in the early part of my career, I was just a prolific shooter.
 I was shooting all the time for the magazines and for Patagonia.
 And I owned all of that work.
 And so a big chunk of my income was relicensing that the images that I had shot.
 I might shoot for Patagonia or, for some brand.
 Then two years later I would be licensing those images again and again.
 This was the tail end of the heyday of stock photography.
 I missed the true heyday that was 20 years earlier, in the nineties.
 But a big chunk of my income was stock photography.
 At that point, my office was downstairs at my house in South Lake Tahoe.
 I had two staff members and one of them was dedicated entirely to licensing the stock photography business for us.

-I was hit up for ideas like this all the time so I responded while flying back to Reno and I wrote a real simple response.
-I didn’t know Jose personally, but I said, “yeah, I’d be interested, but I’d have to have some equity in the company“.
+I was hit up for ideas like this all the time, so I responded while flying back to Reno and wrote a real simple response.
+I didn’t know Jose personally, but I said, “I’d be interested, but I’d have to have some equity in the company.”

 Do you have any suggestions or advice for folks wanting to get into Adventure Sports Storytelling and Photography?

-Then I think we’re truly living in the golden age of storytelling.
+I think we’re truly living in the golden age of storytelling.
 It’s right now.
-You’re no longer beholden to a publisher, that you’re begging to publish your photographs.
-You are the publisher, you own your channel or 20 channels.
+You’re no longer beholden to a publisher that you’re begging to publish your photographs.
+You are the publisher.
+You own your channel or 20 channels.
 Whether it’s podcasts, photography, books, just do your thing.
-I don’t have the answer, but it’s, that 20-year-old kid coming out of college or dropping out of college right now to drive around in their, sprinter van and take pictures and shoot films climbing.
+I don’t have the answer, but it’s that 20-year-old kid coming out of college or dropping out of college right now that drive around in their sprinter van and take pictures and shoot films climbing.
 Your career is not going to evolve the same way that mine did.
 I’m old school now.
-I was this guy that shot film and had mages published in print magazines, the 20-year-old coming out of college right now, they’re going to be leveraging the internet.
+I was this guy that shot film and had images published in print magazines.

+The 20-year-old coming out of college right now are leveraging the internet.
 They’re going to be leveraging platforms like Instagram and Facebook.
 They’re going to be doing podcasts and they’re going to be creating whatever the next iteration of a blog is.
 You’re going to be shooting in VR, using venues on Facebook.
-And it’s going to be more immediate and you’re going to figure out how to monetize all of these platforms and you’re going to monetize your audience.
+It’s going to be more immediate and you’re going to figure out how to monetize all of these platforms and monetize your audience.